-Some banks have different tiers of fees depending on the account so you’ll want to check for your particular account.
+Some banks have different tiers of fees depending on the account, so you’ll want to check for your particular account.

 Unfortunately, many online banks don’t yet offer wire transfers, so if this is a service you need, check out the list above to make sure your online bank is listed.
-Otherwise, you’ll either need to find a different way to get/send your money or open up another account with a different bank.
+Otherwise, you’ll need to find a different way to get/send your money or open another account with a different bank.

 Related: Best No-Fee Banks

 Alternatives To Consider

 Check to see if your bank charges external transfer fees.
 If they don’t, this can be a great way to avoid wire fees while still electronically moving money.
 Some of the banks that don’t charge for external transfers include:

 Consider using an app if you’re sending money to a friend or family member.
 You’ll need to link your bank account to the app so it can withdraw the funds and send them to the recipient.
 There are tons of apps to choose from, including: